tinker495/Xtructure/README.md

     print("BGPQ: Heap is empty, cannot delete.")
 ```

-## Real-world Example
+## Working Example

-For a real-world application of `Xtructure`, see the [JAxtar](https://github.com/tinker495/JAxtar) repository. `JAxtar` utilizes `Xtructure` to implement a JAX-native, parallelizable A* and Q* solver for neural heuristic search research, demonstrating the library's capabilities in a high-performance computing context.
+For a fully functional example using `Xtructure`, check out the [JAxtar](https://github.com/tinker495/JAxtar) repository. `JAxtar` demonstrates how to use `Xtructure` to build a JAX-native, parallelizable A* and Q* solver for neural heuristic search research, showcasing the library in a real, high-performance computing workflow.

 ## Citation